Carl Sagan: Early life

-He also saw one of the Fair's most publicized events, the burial of a time capsule at Flushing Meadows, which contained mementos of the 1930s to be recovered by Earth's descendants in a future millennium.
-"The time capsule thrilled Carl", writes Davidson.
-Later, as an adult, inspired by his memories of the World's Fair, Sagan and his colleagues would create similar time capsules to be sent out into the galaxy: the Pioneer plaque and the Voyager Golden Record précis.
+Sagan also saw one of the fair's most publicized events: the burial at Flushing Meadows of a time capsule, which contained mementos from the 1930s to be recovered by Earth's descendants in a future millennium.
+Davidson wrote that this "thrilled Carl."
+As an adult, inspired by his memories of the World's Fair, Sagan and his colleagues would create similar time capsules to be sent out into the galaxy: the Pioneer plaque and the Voyager Golden Record précis.

-During World War II Sagan's family worried about the fate of their European relatives.
-Sagan, however, was generally unaware of the details of the ongoing war.
+During World War II, Sagan's parents worried about the fate of their European relatives, but he was generally unaware of the details of the ongoing war.
 He wrote, "Sure, we had relatives who were caught up in the Holocaust.
-Hitler was not a popular fellow in our household...
-But on the other hand, I was fairly insulated from the horrors of the war."
-His sister, Carol, said that their mother "above all wanted to protect Carl...
-She had an extraordinarily difficult time dealing with World War II and the Holocaust."
-Sagan's book The Demon-Haunted World (1996) included his memories of this conflicted period, when his family dealt with the realities of the war in Europe but tried to prevent it from undermining his optimistic spirit.
+Hitler was not a popular fellow in our household... but on the other hand, I was fairly insulated from the horrors of the war."
+His sister, Carol, said that their mother "above all wanted to protect Carl... she had an extraordinarily difficult time dealing with World War II and the Holocaust."
+Sagan's book The Demon-Haunted World (1996) included his memories of this conflicted period, when his family dealt with the realities of the war in Europe, but tried to prevent it from undermining his optimistic spirit.